Sustainability / Social Report / Creating Attractive WorkplacesSupport for Human Resource Development

 Pressure Experience

-This equipment runs pressurized water through pipes of varying diameters and simulates different pressures.
-Trainees develop a better understanding of issues relating to pressure, which they rarely come across in their daily lives.
+This equipment runs pressurized water through pipes of varying diameters and simulates different pressures depending on diameter.
+Trainees can develop a better understanding of issues relating to pressure, which they rarely come across in their daily lives.

 Entanglement Experience

 This equipment simulates a person’s hand getting entangled in a roller.
-By demonstrating the shock of getting entangled, we teach about the danger of rotating components.
+By demonstrating the shock of getting entangled, we teach about the danger of roller devices.

-On an annual basis, the TRC has offered experience-based training with a focus on chemical plants, not only to Company employees but also to university and vocational high school students.
+On an annual basis, the TRC has offered experience-based training with a focus on chemical plants, not only to Company employees but also to university and technical college students.

-Moreover, the TRC was awarded “the Responsible Care Award (RC Award)” at the JCIAʼs 9th Responsible Care Awards in 2015, in recognition of its activities toward “passing on skills, and education and training in the process industry” since FY2003/3.
+Moreover, the TRC was awarded “the Responsible Care Award (RC Award)” at the 9th Japan Chemical Industry Association (JCIA) Responsible Care Awards in 2015, in recognition of its activities toward “Skill Transfer, Education and Training in Process Industry," which have been conducted since FY2003/3.